 Some university courses will be required, but others will be electives, which means you will get to choose courses that interest you.
 A faculty member will serve as your academic advisor and help you plan each semester’s schedule of classes.

 Your serious mathematical study will start with Calculus I, II, and III.
 After Calculus, many doors open.
 You will want to take Differential Equations (finding solutions of equations involving derivatives), elementary Linear Algebra (a powerful extension of the study of simultaneous linear equations), and Statistics and Probability.
 All these are studies with many applications in science, technology, and business.

 For you to take Discrete Mathematics in the spring of your first or second year is important.
 In this course you will learn the fundamentals of logic and proof on which many of your advanced courses will depend.
 You will also learn about the role of large prime numbers in encryption systems.

 Here are a few other courses you may take:

 - Advanced Calculus, which will teach you to think with complete precision about the ideas of continuity and limit that you explored first in Calculus.

-- Abstract Algebra, which will teach you about structures called groups, rings, and fields and show you there’s much more to algebra than what you learned in high school.
+- Abstract Algebra, which will teach you about structures called groups, rings, and fields and show you much more about algebra than what you learned in high school.